News & Events

 |Nursing 416 School Nursing Practicum||3 hrs|

-Students who complete the BSN Program and the School Nurse Program and successfully pass the PPST test may apply for certification as a School Nurse in West Virginia.
+Students who complete the BSN Program and the School Nurse Program may apply for certification as a School Nurse in West Virginia.

 If a student is not a current BSC BSN student or is not under contract with a WV County School Board as a substitute or contract school nurse, then the student must enroll in Certifiedbackgroundcheck.com in order to participate in the BSN School Nurse Program.